 1. Lisbon

-Increase that a bit and you can really start to enjoy a great lifestyle in Lisbon, a city that boasts an array of intriguing districts set around its hilly centre.
+Lisbon is a city that boasts an array of intriguing districts set around its hilly centre.
 From the historic neighbourhood of Alfama, where Fado music still plays out each night in the bars and ancient streets as it has done for at least two centuries, to the party district of Bairro Alto, Lisbon is full of quirky areas and you shouldn’t struggle to find one that suits you.

 While not directly on the coast, Lisbon is still very well located, far south enough to enjoy what is mostly a warm climate but with fast rail connections to the north where much of Portugal’s cultural intrigue lies.
 The capital is also home to the country’s largest airport – perfect for getting to the Portuguese islands or for trips around Europe.

-Estimated Living Costs in Lisbon (see below for living cost explanation) – 850-1350 Euros/month
+- Estimated Living Costs in Lisbon (see below for living cost explanation) – 1150-1750 Euros/month

 2. Funchal